David-Durst/embeddedHaskellAetherling/theory/Stencil.md

-# Stencil Aetherling Language Theory
+# Stencil Operator
-This document extends [the basic Aetherling language theory][Basic.md] to support stencils.
+This document extends [the basic sequence language and space-time IR](Basic.md) to support stencils.
 It adds:
 1. sequence language primitives for shift registers and selecting from a sequence
 1. space-time primitives for the shift registers and selects